 There are many tricks that guests can use to dodge lines for popular Disney attractions.
-But basically none of them work on Rise of the Resistance at either Walt Disney World or Disneyland, at least for now!
-It’s vital to know how Disney is managing the demand for Rise of the Resistance so you don’t miss the chance to ride.
+But many of them have never worked on Rise of the Resistance at either Walt Disney World or Disneyland.
+This attraction queue has operated like no other Disney has ever offered.

 Star Wars: Rise of the Resistance – Ride Basics (No Spoilers)